Bosonic Quantum Computational Complexity: Introduction

 \item In the discrete-variable setting, the computational power of quantum circuits is essentially independent of the choice of universal gate set.
 Is it also the case in the continuous-variable setting?
 If so, can a continuous-variable Solovay--Kitaev theorem \cite{kitaev1997quantum,dawson2005solovay} be derived for these gates?
 See \cite{becker2021energy} for such a result in the case of Gaussian gates.
 This also relates to the existence of fast compilation algorithms for bosonic gates \cite{sefi2011decompose,kalajdzievski2019exact,kalajdzievski2021exact}.

 \item What is the precise complexity of the Hamiltonian spectrum boundedness problem?
-We prove \textbf{co-NP}-hardness and conjecture hardness for \textbf{co-QMA}.
+We prove \textbf{co-NP}-hardness for $ d=4$ and conjecture hardness for \textbf{co-QMA}.
 Can we show \textbf{co-QMA} is an upper bound?
 We describe a sound algorithm for verifying boundedness in the $d = 4$ case.
 Do similar results exist for $d>4$?
+We know that the problem becomes undecidable for $d\geq 10$.

 \item After possible conjugations with arbitrary unitary matrices, can we write a Hamiltonian as a sum-of-squares of other Hamiltonians (c.f.\ \cite{hastings2022perturbation})?
 We have obtained partial results in this direction for degree-4 polynomial bosonic Hamiltonians.